 Life can be chaotic.
 When we step away and find ourselves in a beautiful and peaceful place, it restores us—if we're willing to slow down and drink it in.
 We've worked hard over the years to craft the Daily Audio Bible every day with that in mind.
 It's an opportunity to tune out of the stress and tune in to a place that is safe and life-giving.

 - I want to give but do I have to do it online?

 The Daily Audio Bible never stores your credit card information.
 As you enter it, it is encrypted and sent into the banking world (highly encrypted with an army of people watching it around the clock).
 This is typically the easiest way to give and keep up with your giving.
 But many prefer to use the mail and this is completely fine.
 The mailing address for Daily Audio Bible is PO Box 1996 Spring Hill, TN 37174

 - How do I find out about a song played on DAB?

-We post all the songs we play on DAB to all our social media channels.
+We post all the songs we play on DAB within the DAB App within the episode it is played on.
+We also post to all our social media channels.
 Wherever you are social, we probably are too.
 For a list and links to our social media pages click COMMUNITY on the DAB website and then click SOCIAL MEDIA.